TroyWilliams3687/fuel_tracker/README.md

 ### Add

 You can bulk add new vehicles and fuel records to the database with a carefully crafted spreadsheet.
-Fuel tracker supports both Excel and Open Office formatted spreadsheets (`*.xlsx` and `*.ods`).
+Fuel Tracker supports both Excel and Open Office formatted spreadsheets (`*.xlsx` and `*.ods`).
 The spreadsheet will need the following columns defined:

 - `name` - A name used to identify the vehicle.
-This name will be used by you when communicating with fuel tracker.
+This name will be used by you when communicating with Fuel Tracker.
 Alternatively, you will also be able to specify a unique number representing the vehicle in the database.

 - `make` - The make of the vehicle (i.e. Ford, Toyota, Volkswagen).